 Regardless, Capcom has stuck to this formula with each new SF sequel.
 The upcoming Ultra Street Fighter IV is the fifth iteration of the current installment.
 Unfortunately, the series is opened up to even more head-shakes, face-palms, and general apathy as prefixes and suffixes are continually tacked on.

 Of course, some franchises that once bored people with repetition can eventually become one of the most clamored for in time.
 I can't help but think about the Mega Man series in this case.
 (Gee.
 Another Capcom game.
 Who would have guessed?)

-While continual battles with the likes of Dr. Wily, Robot Masters, Sigma, and Mavericks eventually garnered "What, this again?" commentary in the past, the four year gap since Mega Man 10, cancellation of Mega Man Legends 3, and Capcom's perceived icy stance towards the franchise these days has many wishing the Blue Bomber would just get a new freaking game already!
-If the incredibly positive reaction towards Keiji Inafune's highly derivative Mighty No. 9 tells us anything, a new game with classic Mega Man design and gameplay sensibilities might be welcomed more warmly than some may have thought.
+While continual battles with the likes of Dr. Wily, Robot Masters, Sigma, and Mavericks eventually garnered "What, this again?" commentary in the past, the four year gap since Mega Man 10, cancellation of Mega Man Legends 3, and Capcom's perceived icy stance towards the franchise in general have left many wishing the Blue Bomber would just get a new freaking game already!
+If the incredibly positive reaction towards Keiji Inafune's highly derivative Mighty No. 9 tells us anything, a new game with classic Mega Man design and gameplay sensibilities might go over like gangbusters.

 With all of this in mind, I'm incredibly curious to see the reactions of the Ace Attorney fanbase as the upcoming prequel develops.
 As someone that generally likes to see projects succeed, I hope that the game turns out to be something fans can actually get behind.
 If it happens to turn out as memorable as past entries in the series on top of that, well that's even better!
 Whatever happens, I'll be keeping a close eye on future developments as they come!